 Let me start by saying that this doesn’t mean you can’t follow any other leaders online.
 I sure do and can think of at least 7 leaders that I follow online just as I’ve written this sentence.

 What I am saying is to be mindful and to have your top 3 go-to leaders who you resonate with the most.

 Because I noticed that every leader has their own message and gives out their own valuable advice which often is different or is said differently to others so it can be difficult to know who to listen to.

 Gary Vee has a different message to Grant Cardone and visa Versa.
 Of course, there are similarities.
 When one is saying one thing, and someone else is saying another then it can be difficult to know who to listen to.

 What I will also say is that neither is wrong because that’s their truth and there’s definitely more than one way to achieve success – however you define it.

-I’ll share more on that later as that’s another huge lesson I have learnt.
+I’ll share more on that later as that’s another huge lesson I have learned.

 3. Successful People Make Sacrifices!
 Period!